 A woman who reminded me vaguely of my high school history teacher, Mary Krausz, was standing and speaking in front of the room.
 She had passed out a copy of a book written by me to everyone in the room.
-Actually I had rewritten a book written by the author Salman Rushdie.
+Actually I had rewritten a book written by Salman Rushdie.
 Although I had indeed written the book, my book had been based on Rushdie's book.

 The woman directed each person in the class to select a passage from the book which he or she liked and read it aloud.
 She began by calling on someone in my row to my left, and then continued calling on people in my row, moving away from me to the left.
 When the far end of the row was reached, she began calling on people in the row in front of me, beginning at the far end where Weinstein was and coming back toward me.
 But Weinstein didn't read; I figured he was merely a guest here and he hadn't read the book.

 As each person read a short excerpt, I gradually became aware that the people were applauding wildly at the end of each reading.
 I slowly realized the people very much liked what they were hearing, and I began to think the book might actually become a commercial success.
 I wondered if Weinstein was realizing the same thing.
 I could possibly make $1,000 from the book.
 How exciting.

 As the reading progressed, I also realized I was having a difficult time remembering what the book was about.
 In fact, I seemed to be drawing a blank.
 I recalled it had something to do with people falling out of a plane, and something to do with some Indian Gods.
 But I didn't remember much else about it.